Lists

 System.out.println(size);

-• You can retrieve a value from a certain index with the method get that is given the index at which the value resides as a parameter.
+that is given the index at which the value resides as a parameter.

 ArrayList<String> list = new ArrayList<>();